Risk Management Working Group (RMWG)

 • WG Management and Operations - Running the RMWG requires significant volunteer time and effort.
 We have openings in leadership team positions, and in areas such as communications, membership engagement, web/IT support, meeting hosting, and more.
 If interested in "making the working group work," please contact us.

-• PRIMARY GOAL: Strengthen relationships with WGs interested in establishing a relationship with the Risk Management WG for the purpose of integrating risk (and opportunity) management with the SE process(es) they are associated with.
-EXAMPLE: An example of risk management "integration," specifically "risk-based thinking," being applied as part of an SE process is illustrated in "Triple Your Chances of Project Success: Risk and Requirements," by Lou Wheatcraft, Co-chair, INCOSE Requirements Working Group.
-NOTE: This paper was presented in the Risk Management session of the 21st Annual INCOSE International Symposium, Denver, CO, USA, June 2011.
+• Strengthen relationships with WGs interested in establishing a relationship with the Risk Management WG for the purpose of integrating risk (and opportunity) management with the SE process(es) they are associated with.

-The summary of outcomes for the Risk Management WG activities at the IW2024 were as follows:
+Our summary of outcomes for the Risk Management WG activities at the IW2025 will be posted below as the IW2025 unfolds over the upcoming days, Feb 1-4:

 Planned Activities